๐Ÿค”Business Decision Making

 Why This Matters

 Don't just memorize strategy names.
 Know what problem each strategy solves, when a business would choose one approach over another, and how different strategies can be combined.
-When you see a business scenario on an exam, you should immediately recognize which strategic framework explains the company's choices—and be ready to evaluate whether it's the right fit.
+When you see a business scenario on an exam, you should be able to recognize which strategic framework explains the company's choices and evaluate whether it's the right fit.

 Competitive Positioning Strategies

-These foundational strategies answer a critical question: How does a business create value that customers will pay for?
+These foundational strategies answer a key question: How does a business create value that customers will pay for?
 Michael Porter's framework identifies three generic positions a company can occupy in its market.

 Cost Leadership Strategy